steinhia/IDOR/biblio/Review.md

     * attention : endogenous lateralized LH / exogenous independantly in each hemisphere
     * coordination : split-brain can perform independant tasks with 2 arms, 2 visual searchs, but not 2 decisions (taken successively)
       * advantage for split brain for some simple tasks (parallel performing) but more complex tasks need integration of info
       * can have 2 independant motor plannings (no need for coordination)
       * some types of attention (visual search) non-lateralized and faster when stim divided in the 2H , decision-taking 1 att center
       * but complex tasks (coordination, complex pbs) performed using one attention center even for split-brain, in subcortical areas ?
+* monteiro 2019 : lateralization of activation (language and S1 and S2) occurs in AgCC, no symetric activation -> aberrant bundles ?
+  * lateralization is not an explication for the absence of split-brain syndromk
+* szczupak2022 : new technics that enables to better detect sparle/less dense heterotopic connections -> underestimated!
+  * 75% of heterotopic connections in the mice brain, principally in the central core of the CC <-> homotopic periphery
+    * more numerous in brains with malformations (probst bundles) -> were considered atypical
+    * heterotopic connections are compensatory connections ?

 ## Description of CC agenesis

 * Glass 2008 :
   * prevalence 2/10000,
   * frequent associated Central Nervous system malformations (49%) and social impairments of autism etc.,